-In Fig.~\ref{fig:epsilon}(c), we show a representative plot of $\varepsilon(x)$, obtained from our shell model data as described above, for the case of the non-rotating flow and one with $Ro = 0.006$.
-Fig.~\ref{fig:epsilon}(c) suggests that the behaviour of a spatial trace of the energy dissipation rate, at any given instant in time, obtained from the low-dimensional model is fairly consistent with what is seen from in panels (a) and (b) in the same figure but obtained from DNSs.
-It is clear though that given the much higher Reynolds number that our shell model achieves, the intensity of the intermittent peaks in the dissipation rate in Fig~\ref{fig:epsilon}(c) are much stronger than what is seen in Figs.~\ref{fig:epsilon}(a) and (b).
-Furthermore, when we compare the cuts of these dissipation rates for the rotating and non-rotating cases, we do see a suggestion---evidenced by the relatively \textit{calmer} traces of $\varepsilon$---that intermittency is suppressed (along with the degree of multifractality) as soon as we have a small enough Rossby number.
-However, this visual evidence is hardly compelling and in order to substantiate our claim, we must resort to a more quantitative characterisation of this phenomenon through a full multifractal analysis.
+In Fig.~\ref{fig:epsilon}, we show a representative plot of $\varepsilon(x)$, obtained from our shell model data as described above, for the case of the non-rotating flow and one with $Ro = 0.002$.
+Fig.~\ref{fig:epsilon} suggests that the behaviour of a spatial trace of the energy dissipation rate, at any given instant in time, obtained from the low-dimensional model is consistent with what is seen in direct numerical simulations of such flows (see also Fig.~\ref{fig:epsilondns} in Appendix~\ref{sec:DNS}, obtained from our DNS).
+It is clear though that given the much higher Reynolds number that our shell model achieves (as well as the more intermittent nature of such cascade models), the intensity of the intermittent peaks in the dissipation rate in Fig~\ref{fig:epsilon} are much stronger than what is seen in DNSs.
+Furthermore, when we compare the cuts of these dissipation rates for the rotating and non-rotating cases, we do see a suggestion---the relatively \textit{calmer} traces of $\varepsilon$---that intermittency is suppressed (along with the degree of multifractality) as soon as we have a small enough Rossby number.
+However, this visual evidence is hardly compelling and in order to substantiate our claim, we must resort to a more quantitative characterization of this phenomenon through a full multifractal analysis.